heraclex12/vietpunc/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-In this project, we utilize the effectiveness of the different pre-trained language models such as vELECTRA, vBERT, XLM-RoBERTa to restore seven punctuation marks in Vietnamese datasets.
+In this project, we utilize the effectiveness of the different pre-trained language models such as viELECTRA, viBERT, XLM-RoBERTa to restore seven common punctuation marks in Vietnamese.

 We also stack a LSTM layer and CRF layer on the top of output representations.
 This contributions achieve a significant improvement over the previous models.